If you like pretty flowers and ogling the homes of the insanely wealthy, then Azalea Trail Houston is perfect for you.

 - Parking is a Breeze

-Azalea Trail tickets vary in price and can be purchased at many locations in the greater Houston area.
-For more information on prices and dates, check out the River Oaks Garden Club website here.
+Azalea Trail Houston tickets vary in price and can be purchased at many locations around the city.
+For more information on exact prices and dates, check out the River Oaks Garden Club website here.

 The dress I’m wearing is from Dress Barn.